• Skip to primary navigation

 All libraries on Staten Island are part of the New York Public Library, one of three library systems in New York City.
 (In case you’re wondering, the other two systems are the Brooklyn Public Library and Queens Library.)

 If you haven’t been to a library lately, now is a great time to visit with your kids.
 There are workshops, on-site and virtual programming, gaming events, story-time sessions and so much more for kids and families to enjoy.
 And don’t worry bookworms—there are still shelves upon shelves of classic and contemporary books to check out!
-Also, all three city library systems announced last year that they would no longer charge late fees for overdue books and other circulating materials.
+Also, all three city library systems no longer charge late fees for overdue books and other circulating materials.

 Browse our guide to Staten Island libraries to learn more about what each one offers for families and kids throughout the borough!